harbaum/MiSTeryNano/README.md

   * Support for 8 MBytes RAM as available on the Tang Nano 20k
   * Floppy disk write support

-Currently the FPGA of the Tang Nano 20k is already 70% full.
+Currently the FPGA on the Tang Nano 20k is already 70% full.
 It may thus not be possible to add all missing features.

 ## Getting started